-Liquor licensing laws require persons to be aged 18 years and older before they can lawfully drink alcohol in Australia.
+Liquor licensing laws require persons to be aged 18 years and older before they can lawfully drink alcohol in New Zealand.
 The licensed premises used as linux.conf.au venues will not serve alcohol to persons 18 years and under.
-Those attendees who look under 25 years old, may be required to show identification such as a Passport (non-Australian driver licences are generally not accepted) to licensed premises proving they are 18 years old or older.
+Those attendees who look under 25 years old, may be required to show identification such as a Passport (non-New Zealand driver licences are generally not accepted) to licensed premises proving they are 18 years old or older.

 Those attendees who are younger than 18 years old are required to advise event organisers of their age, when they register.
 Those attendees may not be able to attend all of the associated social events.

 Please consume alcohol responsibly.
-Please note, licensed premises in Australia are prohibited from selling or supplying alcohol to intoxicated persons.
+Please note, licensed premises in New Zealand are prohibited from selling or supplying alcohol to intoxicated persons.
 Please adhere to local liquor laws which are available in most licensed establishments.

 All event venues including the social event venues are smoke-free.
-If attendees wish to smoke during the event and/or related events, they must do so in signed areas.
+If attendees wish to smoke during the event and/or related events, they must do so in signed areas if these are provided.
 Please consider others and refrain from smoking directly outside the venues’ entrances.
 The University of Canterbury is totally smoke-free with smoking and vaping being prohibited on the campus.

 Health and safety

-If you are attending the event as a Keynote Presenter, Speaker, Miniconf Organiser or Miniconf Presenter, it is your responsibility to ensure that your talk meets the Health and Safety requirements under Australian law.
+If you are attending the event as a Keynote Presenter, Speaker, Miniconf Organiser or Miniconf Presenter, it is your responsibility to ensure that your talk meets the Health and Safety requirements under New Zealand law.
 If you are unsure, please contact linux.conf.au organisers on firstname.lastname@example.org to discuss it further.

-Anyone who lives outside Australia will need a passport and may require a visa to gain entry into Australia.
-Please contact your local Australian Embassy department to determine your travel needs.
+Anyone who lives outside New Zealand will need a passport and may require a visa to gain entry into New Zealand.
+Please contact your local New Zealand Embassy department to determine your travel needs.
 You should take into account the Cancellation Policy above and do this well in advance of the event.